apache/spark/TESTING.rst

   The tests should read the right credentials and authenticate them on their own.
 The credentials are read in Breeze from the ``/files`` directory.
 The local "files" folder is mounted to the "/files" folder in Breeze.

-* If your system tests are long-runnin ones (i.e., require more than 20-30 minutes to complete), mark them with the ```@pytest.markers.long_running`` marker.
+* If your system tests are long-running ones (i.e., require more than 20-30 minutes to complete), mark them with the ```@pytest.markers.long_running`` marker.
   Such tests are skipped by default unless you specify the ``--long-running`` flag to pytest.